Social change and transformation

-- First, on key societal challenges and how capacity to act on them is unevenly distributed, in relation to social justice, environmental change, agriculture, housing, employment, austerity and more;
+- First, on key societal challenges and how capacity to act on them is unevenly distributed, in relation to social justice, environmental change, agriculture, wealth, place, geo-politics, housing and more;

-- Second, through challenging and informing policy and professional practice with new ideas and evidence, on themes like biosecurity, mobility, food justice, resource use, welfare reform, and post-Brexit agricultural policy;
+- Second, through challenging and informing policy and professional practice with new ideas and evidence, on themes like biosecurity, mobility, food justice, housing, resource use, and post-Brexit agricultural policy;

 Power and Space

-Our research applies geographical thought to understand contemporary challenges in society, economy, and environment, and how the capacity to act on these challenges is unevenly distributed.
+Our research applies geographical thought to understand contemporary challenges in society, economy, and the environment, and how the capacity to act on these challenges is unevenly distributed

-- Housing and environmental activists in Australia, Argentina, Britain, Spain, Thailand, and the United States.
+- Housing and environmental activism in Australia, and Britain.

 - Local food system actors in the UK.

-Researchers in this field include: Adam Barker, Megan Blake, Hazal Dolek, José Luis Fajardo Escoffié, Dan Hammett, Anna Hawkins, Lucy Jackson, Anna Krzywoszynska, Ruth Little, Jenny Pickerill, Luke Temple, Judith Tsouvalis, Jennifer Veenstra, Matt Watson.
+Researchers in this field include: Adam Barker, Megan Blake, Hazal Dolek, José Luis Fajardo Escoffié, Dan Hammett, Anna Hawkins, Ruth Little, Jenny Pickerill, Luke Temple, Judith Tsouvalis, Jennifer Veenstra, Matt Watson.